hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### ToggleIcon

-Chevrons provide a stronger signifier that ToggleIcon's open the list, so they’re required for all variations except those used for the more icon.
+Chevrons indicate that ToggleIcon opens the list, so they’re required for all variations.
+The only (temporary) exception is the overflow menu, which uses the more icon.

 <Hds::Dropdown::Toggle::Icon @text="Icon" @icon="user" />
 <Hds::Dropdown::Toggle::Icon @text="Avatar" @imageSrc="/assets/images/avatar.png" />